willvieira/ms_STM-managed/manuscript/manuscript.md

 ![Schema of the State and Transition Model adapted from @Vissault2020 with integrated forest management practices.
 Directional arrows describe the possible transitions between the four forest states: (R)egeneration, (B)oreal, (T)emperate, and (M)ixed.
 For each arrow, equations represent how the transition between states is calculated, with parameters changing as a function of annual mean temperature and precipitation.
 For instance, the transition from R to T is a function of the probability of Temperate colonization given a certain climatic condition ($\alpha_T$), and the total amount of temperate and mixed states, considering the amount of R that becomes B and M. In red are the parts of the equation describing the natural dynamics, which are reduced when the respective management practice is applied.
 The values of each of the 9 parameters are shown in Figure S7.](manuscript/img/model_equation_fm.png){#fig:model width=71%}

 The functions describing transitions among states were calibrated using over 40,000 plots from the eastern North American forest [@Vissault2020].
-Their database imcorporates data from the FIA in the United States [@OConnell2007], the Canadian provinces of Québec, Ontario, and New Brunswick [@Naturelles2016; @OMNR2014; @Porter2001], as well as a private forest company in Québec (Domtar).
+Their database incorporates data from the FIA in the United States [@OConnell2007], the Canadian provinces of Québec, Ontario, and New Brunswick [@Naturelles2016; @OMNR2014; @Porter2001], as well as a private forest company in Québec (Domtar).
-For each plot (measured between 1960 and 2010) and each measure (standardized to a 5 year interval via rescaling), the forest states (B, M, and T) were classified following its species composition.
+For each plot (measured between 1960 and 2010) and each measure (standardized to a 5-year interval via rescaling), the forest states (B, M, and T) were classified following their species composition.
 A stand was classified as T whenever one of the following 7 species was present and none of the boreal species: *Prunus serotina*, *Acer rubrum*, *Acer saccharum*, *Fraxinus americana*, *Fraxinus nigra*, *Fagus grandifolia*, *Ostrya virginiana*, and *Tilia americana*; alternatively, a stand was classified as B whenever one of the following 8 species was present and none of the temperate species: *Picea mariana*, *Picea glauca*, *Picea rubens*, *Larix laricina*, *Pinus banksiana*, *Abies balsamea*, *Thuja occidentalis*.
 The stand was classified as mixed when both boreal and temperate species were present.
 The regeneration plot was classified when the basal area was inferior to 5m$^2$ ha$^{-1}$, irrespective of the composition.
 This time-discrete Markov Chain approach is dynamic as each parameter is calculated based on previous environmental conditions (annual mean temperature and annual precipitation) only, and the transitions are dependent on the proportion between the four states (Figure @fig:model).
 Transition probabilities (scaled to respect the same time interval to all plots) were estimated by simulated annealing to reach the maximum likelihood.
-Part of data not used in the calibration was used to validade the predictions of the model.
+Part of the data not used in the calibration was used to validate the predictions of the model.
-The parameters of the model were validated by solving the model to equilibrium using current climate conditions, and comparing the model predictions to the current forest distribution from the validation data [@Vissault2020].
+The parameters of the model were validated by solving the model to equilibrium using current climate conditions and comparing the model predictions to the current forest distribution from the validation data [@Vissault2020].

 ## Adapted forest management: reducing the gap between potential and actual forest distribution